Converting 105 Pounds to Kilograms: A complete walkthrough

 -

 Quick Approximation: A simple, albeit less precise, method is to remember that 1 kg is roughly 2.2 lbs.
-Therefore, you can roughly estimate by dividing the pounds by 2 and then adding a small fraction.
+Which means, you can roughly estimate by dividing the pounds by 2 and then adding a small fraction.
 This offers a quick mental check, but remember this is an approximation and not accurate for scientific or critical applications.

 -